Whoaa512/starred/README.md

 - [bbodi/notecalc3](https://github.com/bbodi/notecalc3) - NoteCalc is a handy calculator trying to bring the advantages of Soulver to the web.
 - [curlpipe/ox](https://github.com/curlpipe/ox) - An independent Rust text editor that runs in your terminal!
 - [dotenv-linter/dotenv-linter](https://github.com/dotenv-linter/dotenv-linter) - ⚡️Lightning-fast linter for .env files.
 Written in Rust 🦀
-- [stepchowfun/tagref](https://github.com/stepchowfun/tagref) - Tagref helps you maintain cross-references in your code.
+- [stepchowfun/tagref](https://github.com/stepchowfun/tagref) - Tagref helps you manage cross-references in your code.
 - [jamesmcm/vopono](https://github.com/jamesmcm/vopono) - Run applications through VPN tunnels with temporary network namespaces
 - [liljencrantz/crush](https://github.com/liljencrantz/crush) - Crush is a command line shell that is also a powerful modern programming language.
 - [dandavison/delta](https://github.com/dandavison/delta) - A syntax-highlighting pager for git, diff, and grep output